ryanlaufsen/poem-generator-js/README.md

 # poem-generator-js
-Same functionality as https://github.com/ryanlaufsen/poem-generator, but written in as a ReactJS app
+Same functionality as https://github.com/ryanlaufsen/poem-generator, but written as a ReactJS app